 What is Project Risk?

-Project Risks may stem from internal factors like resource constraints or external ones like regulatory changes, supplier delays, or market shifts.
+Project Risk may stem from internal factors like resource constraints or external ones like regulatory changes, supplier delays, or market shifts.
 Addressing risks early helps keep projects on track and ensures better decision-making throughout the project lifecycle.
+Also, it reduces last-minute disruptions and supports seamless delivery of projects.

 2) Scope Creep Risk

-Scope creep happens when unplanned features or tasks are added after the project has started.
-This is without corresponding changes to time, cost, or resources.
-It often results from vague project requirements, a lack of change control processes, or stakeholders frequently altering expectations.
+Scope creep happens when unplanned features or tasks are added after the project has started without adjusting time, cost, or resources.
+This type of Project Risk often results from vague project requirements, a lack of change control processes, or stakeholders frequently altering expectations.

 Example: A client keeps requesting new features in a Software Development project, causing deadline extensions and budget increases.